julianwasylka/go-game/README.md

 # go-game
-Board game "Go" implementation in c++
+### Board game "Go" implementation in c++

+This is my first programming project.
+It was assigned in the first semester of my studies.
+The game is not complete; most, but not all, of the requirements have been implemented.
+The use of many libraries was prohibited.

+Creation date: December 2022